 Due to the generous contributions of many, we raised $12,585, a wonderful kick-off for our fall fundraising campaign!
 We are 21% of the way there to meeting our $60,000 goal.
 We felt your love and your support and we are deeply grateful.

 OUR DEEP APPRECIATION TO OUR WONDERFUL SPONSORS and PARTNERS!

 NEXT MARKET DATE: SATURDAY JAN.
 13

-GTC will be participating in the NEW City Soul Winter Market on the second Saturday of each month December - March, from 10 - 2 at the Mason Square Library in Springfield (765 State St. - plenty of parking in back!)
+GTC is participating in the NEW City Soul Winter Farmers Market on the second Saturday of each month December - March, from 10 - 2 at the Mason Square Library in Springfield (765 State St. - plenty of parking in back!)

 January 13, February 10, March 10

 PAY WITH SNAP AND DOUBLE YOUR SNAP DOLLARS THROUGH YOUR HIP BENEFIT!!!!

 Earn from $40 - $80/month MORE depending on YOUR family size when you shop from a local farm......

 GTC EATS!
 Winter Farm Shares still available!
 Get a monthly order of locally grown, organic vegetables for just $50/month or $200 for the season!
 Available Dec. - March.
 Click here to learn more and sign up for a share, or contact Market Manager Talib Toussaint at Toussaint@gardeningthecommunity.org

 Join our team - apply to be our new Development and Communications Manager!
 We are looking for someone who is passionate about GTC's work and mission as well as expanding community support and funding for GTC throughout Springfield and the region.